Dimension-agnostic inference using cross U-statistics: Introduction

-We also mention that tests based on center-outward ranks, recently proposed by \cite{hallin2017distribution,chernozhukov2017monge,hallin2021distribution}, have the dimension-agnostic property under mild continuity assumption.
+Tests based on center-outward ranks, recently proposed by \cite{hallin2017distribution,chernozhukov2017monge,hallin2021distribution}, have the dimension-agnostic property under a mild continuity assumption.
 In particular, the null distribution of the center-outward ranks is shown to be invariant to the underlying data generating distribution, which has motivated the development of distribution-free independence and two-sample tests~\citep{shi2020distribution,deb2021multivariate,deb2021efficiency}.
 Nevertheless, the computation of the center-outward ranks is costly in large sample sizes and their theoretical properties are largely unknown especially in high-dimensional scenarios.
 Indeed, as far as we are aware, the power of center-outward ranks-based tests has been studied only in a fixed-dimensional setting.

-As mentioned earlier, randomization or permutation-based tests \citep[e.g.][]{lehmann2006testing} are dimension-agnostic in a sense that they are valid in any finite $n$ and $d$ (and so asymptotically as well).
-However, their validity crucially depends on the assumption that one can generate exchangeable statistics under the null, which may be restrictive in some applications.
-In addition, these methods are computationally expensive to implement and hard to study their power properties~\citep[cf.][]{kim2020minimax}.
-Our procedure, on the other hand, requires no extra computational cost other than computing the original statistic itself and can produce a valid test for applications where randomization or permutation-based tests are not available.

-\cite{rinaldo2019bootstrapping} present an assumption-lean inference method for linear models based on sample splitting and bootstrapping.
-Again, in contrast to our work, the focus of \cite{rinaldo2019bootstrapping} is mainly on the asymptotic validity (type I) rather than the computational and statistical efficiency (type II).
+Rinaldo et al.~\cite{rinaldo2019bootstrapping} present an assumption-lean inference method for linear models based on sample splitting and bootstrapping.
+Again, in contrast to our work, the focus of \cite{rinaldo2019bootstrapping} is mainly on the asymptotic validity (type I error) rather than the computational and statistical efficiency (type II error).